Data-Driven Irrigation in Paddy Cultivation: Cultyvate’s Agritech Model

 Quantifiable outcomes at the farm level

 Cultyvate’s solution has been implemented across several districts in Punjab, Uttar Pradesh, Haryana, Tamil Nadu, Karnataka, Telangana, and Andhra Pradesh.
-Over 3,500 farmers across 30,000 acres in these regions have benefited from their automated irrigation systems.
+Over 3,400 farmers in these regions have benefited from their automated irrigation systems.
+Collectively, Cultyvate’s work has helped save over 3,080 crore litres of water, with crop quality and yield improving by up to 20%.
+With an aim to help farmers demonstrate compliance with SDG (Sustainable Development Goals) and ESG (Environment, Social & Governance) guidelines, they have also helped cut emissions by up to to 60%.

 Field trials supported by state agricultural universities and local NGOs have validated these results.
 The solution has been integrated into government-funded initiatives promoting water conservation and smart farming practices, and Cultybate has also secured a patent for their IoT-enabled AWD solution for paddy farming.